meet-projects/Y2-Summer-Labs/3.1 Day 3, Morning, Databases [SQLAlchemy]/README.md

      3. Write a function that searches for a user by `username`.
      4. Write a function that adds a like to a tweet by `tweet id`.
      5. Write a function that prints ALL information about a `user`, with all the tweets related to this `user`, and number of likes for each `tweet`.
+     6. Write a function that deletes a user by `username`.
+     7. Write a function that edits a user account information.